 University of Nebraska–Lincoln before becoming the permanent dean.
 An experienced academic and business leader, Farrell served as associate dean for

 four years before becoming the chair of the Department of Finance in 2014.

-She is also the State Farm Professor of Finance and has more than 20 years of experience teaching university courses in banking and finance.
+Tenured as the State Farm Professor of Finance, she attained more than 20 years of experience teaching university courses in banking and finance.

 After joining the College of Business in 1993, she achieved tenure in 2002 and full professor in 2009.
 She also received the Distinguished Teaching Award in 1996

 and the University Distinguished Teaching Award in 2004.

 Farrell’s research interests include executive compensation, executive turnover and succession and other corporate governance issues.
 Her